Teacher photo montage

 • Strong technical capabilities, and ability to lead online programs

-• Willingness to travel to all US locations to teach Processes
+• Willingness to travel to all US locations and Canada to teach Processes

 • Commitment to teach a minimum of 8 Processes per year, once established as a teacher